fxamacker/cbor/README.md

 ## Acknowledgements

 The acknowledgements need to be rewritten.

-This section wasn't updated in years and newer contributors were unintentionally not listed here.
+This wasn't updated in years and newer contributors were missing.

 ## License
 Copyright © 2019-2023 [Faye Amacker](https://github.com/fxamacker).